 Lastly, make sure to have all colleagues integrate their personal agenda, so you have a correct overview of their availability, and the actions you scheduled will also show up in their own agendas.

 Running a business without online meetings is hard to imagine in this day and age.
-That’s why we have our Customer Meeting add-on in Teamleader Focus.
+That’s why we have our Lead capture Booster in Teamleader Focus.
 Schedule, meet and engage with customers online, on top of all the other functionality our tool already brings.
 Read all about what it is and how to activate it.

 Is it also your duty to keep track of all holidays?
 Don’t worry, we have got you covered.
 Click the links to find out how to configure, request and approve leave in Teamleader Focus (features available in our Boost package).